stqism/OSIRIS/README.md

 Mod is the name of the module loaded, the section name is the hostname to resolve it for.
 Mod files are python files located in the ``app`` folder.
 If the hostname requested by the client does not exist a section called fallback (You have to add this) will be used.

+If you use templeting please make a folder with the name of the app without .py.
+Such as, ``app/testapp``

 Writing modules
 ======